Australia has a reputation for strict gun laws. How did Bondi Beach shooting happen?

 While the country has a reputation for strict gun control, a recent report by the Australia Institute in January 2025 revealed gun ownership had crept up.

-The state of New South Wales – where the Bondi shooting happened – had the highest number of registered guns in 2024 with more than 1.1 million.
-The report argued the assumption rural areas would own the most guns due to farming was not the case.
+The state of New South Wales – where the Bondi shooting happened – had the highest number of registered guns in 2024, with more than 1.1 million.
+The report argued that the assumption that rural areas would own the most guns due to farming was not the case.

 “On the contrary, there are significant numbers of guns in major cities in NSW,” the report stated.